 While the pension changes brought into force in April 2015 give a lot more flexibility around how people take their pension income, many will still purchase an annuity.
 And, if you shop around for one thing in your life, shop around for the best annuity rate!
-It may not be possible to change annuity providers later, so it's really important to make a fully considered choice to ensure that you enjoy the best income possible in your old age.

 When you are approaching the point of retirement, your pension provider will normally give you an annuity quotation.
 However, you have the legal right to shop around (called the open market option).

 Make sure you do – as with most financial products, you will often find you can get a much better deal by comparing what is on offer.
 Your pension provider will send you a letter with the value of your fund prior to your retirement date – you should use this figure to compare annuity rates.